Loans, Grants, Scholarships

 • Student Awards Agency Scotland

 • You can get a loan of up to £7,000 to pay for tuition fees.
-You can also apply for a living costs loan (£4,500 for a one year course, £2,250 per year for a two year course).
+You can also apply for a living costs loan of up to £6,900

 • Find out more about postgraduate funding